StopTheword/learnGit/readme.txt

 Git is free software
 Git has a mutable index called stage.
 Git tracks changes of files.
-Createing  a nre branch is quick.
+Createing  a new  branch is quick & simple.